gabbersepp/dev.to-posts/blog-posts/net-internals/how-does-profiler-work/how-does-profiler-work.md

 {% link https://dev.to/gabbersepp/know-the-bitness-of-your-net-application-1c6 %}

 ## What happens if we ignore the bitness?
-Let the profiler beeing compiled to 32Bit and set the TestApp to 64Bit.
+Let the profiler being compiled to 32Bit and set the TestApp to 64Bit.
 The printed message from the profiler is missing now:

 ![](./assets/wrong-bitness-output.jpg)

-Additionaly we can find an error message in the windows event viewer:
+Additionally we can find an error message in the windows event viewer:

 ![](./assets/wrong-bitness-event.jpg)